UppaJung/peer-review/FAQ.md

 The term ‘[open peer review](https://en.wikipedia.org/wiki/Open_peer_review)’ encompasses a range of practices including exclusionary peer review where reviews of only accepted papers are released to the public.

 My goal in  was not to coin a new term, as the excess of jargon created by scientists seeking ownership of the lexicon is also among science's sins.
 Rather, I hoped that giving a name to *exclusionary* and *illuminative* peer review would be useful in convincing my fellow scientists ithat the former is harmful and the latter is a real and compelling alternative.

-#### What role can journals play if authors adopt illuminative peer review?

-Without the pretense of protecting scientific integrity, journals are effectively awards committees.
-Some people appreciate awards committees.
-Those scientists who do should feel free to contribute to them, while those scientists who do not should feel no obligation to do so.